Humanities, Arts, and Social Sciences

 Graduate Certificate in Natural Resources and Energy Policy

-Designed to be completed in a single semester, or over two semesters for part-time students, the Certificate in Natural Resources & Energy Policy (NREP) is a 9 credit program affiliated with the MS in NREP.
+Designed to be completed in a single semester, or over two semesters for part-time students, the Certificate in Natural Resources and Energy Policy (NREP) is a 9-credit program affiliated with the MS in NREP.

 To earn the certificate, students must take two of the five required courses for the Master's program plus an elective to be approved by the NREP Director: